ppeble/emissary-ingress.dev/content/en/docs/3.10/topics/running/resolvers.md

 ### The Kubernetes endpoint resolver

 The Kubernetes Endpoint Resolver configures Emissary to resolve Kubernetes endpoints.
 This enables the use of more a [advanced load balancing configuration](../load-balancer).
-When this resolver is used, the endpoints for the `service` defined in a `Mapping` are resolved and used to determine where requests are sent.
+When this resolver is used, the `Endpoint` and `EndpointSlice` for the `service` defined in a `Mapping` are resolved and used to determine where requests are sent.

 ```yaml
 ---